Kakuban: Biography

-Schism
+Shingon school schism

 When he was thirty-six, Kakuban took leadership in the revival of the Shingon Sect, by attempting to unify the existing branches of Ono (小野) and Hirosawa (広沢).
 Further, he attempted to assert authority of the Shingon sect from Mt.
 Koya, not the traditional seat at Tō-ji in Kyoto.
 Eventually, he gathered an increasing throng of followers and became the chief priest (座主, zasu) of both the temples Daidenbō-in and Kongōbu-ji.
 In time, he came to govern the entire religious district of Kōyasan as the chief priest under Imperial decree.
 This led to animosity from some monks, who called for his expulsion.
 Kakuban soon resigned from his post as chief priest (1135), and retired to Mitsugon-in (密厳院).

 The animosity continued, however, and armed monks burned down the Denbō-in Temple in 1139.
 Kakuban and his pupils fled to Negoro-ji, where Kakuban ended his days at the age of 49 on December 12, 1143.
 According to legend, he died while sitting in the lotus posture, facing an image of Vairocana's Pure Land.
 His ashes remain buried in a tomb in the Okunoin cemetery there.
 Later he was given the posthumous title of Kōgyō-daishi (興教大師, Great Master of Prosperous teachings) by Emperor Higashiyama in 1690.

 One of his disciples, Raiyu (頼瑜, 1226–1304) moved the Daidenbō-in and the Mitsugon-in Halls to Negoro-ji in 1288 and established the independence of a new school called Shingi Shingon (新義真言宗, New Shingon).

 Teachings

-Kakuban wrote many works elaborating on the foundational teachings of Kūkai, as well as existing rituals at the time, however he also introduced a new ritual called the himitsu nembutsu (秘密念仏, esoteric nembutsu).
-Kakuban, in keeping with Shingon thought, felt that the regular nembutsu used in Pure Land Buddhist practices contained esoteric elements as well.
-In the Amida Hisshaku (阿弥陀秘釈, The Esoteric Meaning of Amida), he describes each of the syllables of the nembutsu, their underlying esoteric meaning, and the important symbolism of breath as life, and as a means of recitation.
+Kakuban wrote many works elaborating on the foundational teachings of Kūkai, as well as existing esoteric Buddhist rituals and practices.

-Similarly, he analyzed mantras related to Amitabha Buddha in the Shingon tradition, in order to discover their hidden meanings.